pingwin02/MusicBro/README.md

 - When in queue is NSFW or premium video, bot will crash, because of extractor error `ERR_NO_RESULT: Could not extract stream for this track`.
+- Spotify and SoundCloud links are not supported.

 ## License